fajr1mm/declutter-gallery-association-rule-mining/README.md

-# Face Recognition and Data Management System
+# Implementation of Association Rule Mining with the Apriori Algorithm for Automating Digital Photo Collection Management

 ## Overview